xversial/Foundation-Platform/extensions/create.md

 #### Using The Workshop Extension

-> **Note** Workshop uses a `workbench` directory and an optional `composer.phar`.
-These can be added manually to your Platform installation.
-Be sure that `workbench` is writable when creating the folder.
+> **Note 1** Workshop requires a `workbench` directory in the application root.
+The directory must be writable by the web server.

+> **Note 2** Workshop requires access to `composer`, if composer is not globally installed or isn't accessible by the web server, you could download `composer.phar` into your project's main folder in order to use that instead.

 The easiest way to get started with an extension is to create one though the Workshop extension.
 To get started browse to `admin/operations/workshop` in your Platform 2 back-end.